-This specifies the name of the location sideset or nodeset (only sidesets are allowed at this time).
+The name of the location sideset or nodeset (only sidesets are allowed at this time).
 Syntax: "location_name {string}.

-3.3.8 Parameters for Stress-constrained Mass Minimization Problems
+3.3.8 Parameters for Stress-Constrained Mass Minimization

 The stress-constrained mass minimization problem formulation ("type stress_and_mass") includes an augmented Lagrangian (AL) enforcement of local stress constraints as part of the objective evaluation.
 As such, there are various AL parameters that can be set as part of the "stress-and-mass" criterion.
 This section describes these parameters.